cloudposse-archives/terraform-aws-kops-route53/README.md

 # terraform-aws-kops-route53 [![Build Status](https://travis-ci.org/cloudposse/terraform-aws-kops-route53.svg?branch=master)](https://travis-ci.org/cloudposse/terraform-aws-kops-route53)

-Terraform module to lookup the roles associated with `kops` masters and nodes, and attach an IAM policy to the roles with permissions to modify Route53 record sets.
+Terraform module to lookup an IAM role associated with `kops` masters, and attach an IAM policy to the role with permissions to modify Route53 record sets.

 It provides the IAM permissions needed by [route53-kubernetes](https://github.com/cloudposse/route53-kubernetes) for `kops`.

-This is useful to make Kubernetes resources discoverable via AWS DNS services.
+This is useful to make Kubernetes services discoverable via AWS DNS services.

 ## Usage